fankandin/AutoAdmin-Yii-Extension/ReadMe.md

 AutoAdmin is a "CMS framework".
-It's a perfect solution for web projects with free designed databases.
+It's a perfect solution for web projects with **free designed databases**.
 It really does for portals as well as for "turnkey websites".
 Easy-to-Learn and easy-to-use.

 AutoAdmin includes built-in module to provide shared access to interfaces with different rights.

 ##Links